 VBG collects the absolute minimum amount of personal data possible, only enough to perform the voice biometric processing that are clients are partners require:

-- Speech samples, which are typically provided as WAV files
+- Speech samples, which are typically provided as WAV files or via media streaming

 - Optional text-based descriptions of speech sample content

 - Optional telephone numbers for certain client applications

 NOTE: Personal data (PII) is only sent to the VBG Platform via our secure API and is always associated with a "hashed" user id.
 This hashed user id is generated and managed by our clients and partners, so they are the only ones who know how to associate VBG Platform information back to actual individuals.
 VBG has no knowledge of any actual individual identity, for any end user of client and partner systems we are processing information for, at any time.

 Personal Data We Derive

 - Voiceprints.
 A voiceprint (or “template” or “model”) is the output of our voice biometric software processing that represents the unique vocal characteristics of an individual user.